tammyk7/auction-mvc/java/auctionhouse-mvc-in-memory/initial/README.md

-# AuctionHouse MVC In Memory - complete version
+# AuctionHouse MVC In Memory - initial version

 ## Security

+It is disabled for now, to enable, see instructions on top of `AuctionHouseMvcApplication.java` and `SecurityConfiguration.java`
+Tests are disabled since security is disabled for now

-Spring security is enabled for the project, with a custom authentication provider implemented to respond to UsernamePasswordAuthenticationToken authentication requests.
+Once enabled, security for this project uses a custom authentication provider implemented to respond to UsernamePasswordAuthenticationToken authentication requests.
+The username and password are validated against the data defined here `src/main/java/com/weareadaptive/auction/configuration/ApplicationInit.java`.
 See `security` package in the project for details.

 !!!
 Note that this is a very basic implementation (not be reused in any "real projects").